diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-using-contract-testing-for-your-microsservices.md

 }
 ```

-In this case, given a Get request `/ticker/ASML`, the server should answer with `ASML`, and given a Get request `/ticker/Amazon`, the server should answer with `AMZN`.
+In this case, given a get request `/ticker/ASML`, the server should answer with `ASML`, and given a get request `/ticker/Amazon`, the server should answer with `AMZN`.

 With the contract, we can now run the server and test if the expectations apply.